-Boniato lighter-skinned cousin of sweet potatoes; it’s much less sweeter because of it’s lower sugar content and has a milder flavor with chestnut like flavor tones.
+Boniato lighter-skinned cousin of sweet potatoes; it’s much less sweet because of it’s lower sugar content and has a milder flavor with chestnut-like flavor tones.
 The advantage they have over other tubers, is they make a fluffier mash.
 Health-wise the lower sugar content makes boniato appealing as well as it ranks low on the glycemic index.
 There is no cholesterol, lots of vitamin C and fiber.
 Net net it reduces inflammation, strengthens the immune system, and is great for those insulin challenges.

 Great beats, better eats.
-Enjoy these mashed root vegetables as a side in place of plain, boring mashed potatoes!
+Enjoy this mashed root vegetables recipe as a side in place of plain, boring mashed potatoes!

 - 1 large boniato root peeled and trimmed, cut into 1″ chunks

 - 3 medium fresh turmeric root pieces peeled and chopped

 - 3 garlic cloves peeled and halved